cast-org/figuration/docs/widgets/alert.md

 #### `.CFW_Alert(options)`
 {:.no_toc}

-Activates the alert as a closable element by listening for click events on descendant elements which have the `data-cfw-dismiss="alert"` attribute.
+Activates the element as a dismiss trigger.
 (Not necessary when using the Figuration widget API is enabled.)
 Accepts an optional options `object`.

 {% highlight js %}
 $('#myAlert').CFW_Alert({